henrymutega/neiz/neiz/README.md

-# Portfolio website - Hosting in Aws s3
+# Portfolio website - Hosting in Amazon s3

 # What is Amazon S3?
 #### Amazon S3 (Simple Storage Service) is an object storage service provided by Amazon Web Services (AWS).
 It is designed to store and retrieve any amount of data from anywhere on the web.